Answering your concerns

 What can I expect in a session?

-At times you may be invited to use specific techniques and other counselling aids, e.g. drawing, visualisation, dream work, mindfulness, breathing and relaxation methods, particularly at times when you may not be able to express yourself fully.
-As always, if anything doesn’t feel right for you then you do not have do it.
+At times you may be invited to use specific techniques and other counselling aids, particularly when you are finding it hard to express yourself fully.
+These can include:

 How many sessions will I have?

 Counselling can be short or long term.
 The number of sessions will depend on you and the depth and complexity of the issues you want to resolve.
 You can have as few or as many sessions as you like.
 Throughout our work together there will be regular reviews to ensure that you only have the number of sessions that suit your requirements.
 The final decision on when you stop always rests with you.

 Contact me to make an appointment or if you have any further concerns.